tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

 + ***element*.style.[*css-property*]** - corresponds to what’s written in the `#!html style` attribute

-    !!! note

-        This element property breaks the **separation of control** concept by adding ^^`style` attribute^^ to selected element.
-So it is recommneded to use following below selectors.

     !!! note "All elements on the web page have a 'style' attribute"

     ```js